Tokamachi Snow Festival

 Compared to the Sapporo Snow Festival, the Tokamachi Snow Festival has a less commercial and more neighborhood atmosphere to it.
 A distinctive charm lies in the city's rural environment where the many snow sculptures are created.
 Some of them are grouped in clusters at sites called "hiroba", while others are located individually, sometimes at relatively isolated places.
 The variety of sculptures include art pieces entered for competition, specially created pieces to simply delight visitors, as well as creations by local school children.

 The city's residents and shop keepers also contribute to the festive spirit by making snowmen and snow decorations around their houses, along streets and especially in front of the stores in the city center.
-Amazake, a type of warm sweet rice wine with zero or close to zero alcohol content, is commonly offered to visitors for free at the various festival sites.
+Amazake, a type of warm sweet rice wine with zero or close to zero alcohol content, is commonly offered to visitors at the festival sites.

 Getting there and around